fernandopalafox/fernandopalafox.github.io/content/research/gps.md

   <figcaption style="max-width: 95%; margin: auto;"><em></em></figcaption>
 </figure>

-## Predicting using noise-free observations
+## Using a GP to predict from noise-free data

 Given training data consisting of inputs $\mathbf{X}$ and noiseless outputs $\mathbf{f}$, where $\mathbf{f}_i = f(\mathbf{x}_i), \forall i \in \{1,..,N\}$ we would like to predict outputs $\mathbf{y^*}$ at test inputs $\mathbf{x^*} \in \mathbf{X^*}$.
 To do so using a GP, we must find a distribution over functions conditioned on the test inputs $\mathbf{X^*}$, training inputs $\mathbf{X}$, and training outputs $\mathbf{f}$.